noflo/noflo-test/README.md

 Most NoFlo components are designed to be reusable between different projects, and so having a good set of unit tests for them is vital.

+**Note:** with modern NoFlo projects it is recommended to use [fbp-spec](https://github.com/flowbased/fbp-spec) instead of this library.

 ## Installation

 Add noflo-test into your component's development dependencies: